tliron/prudence/platform/README.md

         return true
     }

-Note that Prudence relies on [fasthttp](https://github.com/valyala/fasthttp) for its low-level handling of HTTP, so be sure to check its documentation, too.

 ### Startables

 If your type implements the "platform.Startable" interface then it can be used as an argument for